ML-Course-2025/session1/material/activity2.md

 #### **Post-Lab Exploration (Optional)**
 1. Continue exploring the Kaggle Python tutorials after the lab session and consult Bing Copilot for any challenges you encounter.
-2. Try enhancing your mini-project or creating a new one using Copilot for coding assistance.
+2. Try enhancing your group task or creating a new one using Copilot for coding assistance.